-One morning you step into your grow room to check your plants, and you notice something alarming.
+One morning you step into your grow room to check your plants, and you notice something alarming - powdery mildew.

-Powdery mildew, referred to as PM for short, is a fast acting, harmful fungus.
-It is airborne, and can overtake an indoor garden incredibly quickly.
+Powdery mildew on plants, referred to as PM for short, is a fast-acting, harmful fungus.
+It is airborne and can overtake an indoor garden incredibly quickly.

 PM is a common intruder in the grow room.
-It can be easy to eradicate if caught early, but spreads so rapidly that it needs to be addressed immediately.
+It can be easy to eradicate if detected early but spreads so rapidly that it needs to be addressed immediately.
 This is why it is important to check the foliage of your plants on a daily basis.

-If left untreated, PM will overtake your entire garden.
-This can lead to a halt in growth, bud rotting, and eventually, the death of plants.
+If left untreated, the PM will overtake your entire garden.
+This can lead to a halt in growth, bud rot, and eventually, the death of plants.

-Powdery mildew is pretty easy to differentiate from other fungi and plant diseases.
+Powdery mildew fungi are pretty easy to differentiate from other fungi and plant diseases.
 Some symptoms of powdery mildew include:

 - White patches of powder on leaves